 The simplest way to optimize bids is to change them manually.
 AdWords and Amazon PPC ads both have these options.
 When you log into an ad platform, bids don’t change unless you change them yourself.
 This is a double edged sword.
 As an ad account grows, it can take up tons of time and it’s very difficult to bid accurately.

-Additionally, Amazon has Bid+, twin to AdWord’s Enhanced CPC.
-Both of these assist your ads by increasing visibility by bidding higher on keywords that each platform chooses.
-The benefits of this is that you can gain more traffic for certain terms.
+The benefits of this bidding method is that you can gain more traffic for certain terms.
 The downside is this assisted bidding is not well optimized to hit your Target ACoS, which is why the most successful advertisers use advanced bidding strategies.

 On Amazon, I’m a bit biased, but I believe we have the most accurate and most advanced bidding system to hit your Target ACoS.
-By automatically updating your bids based on your changing conversion rates is the most advanced bidding can get.
+By automatically updating your bids based on your changing conversion rates, Ad Badger is the most advanced bidding can get.